HakkaTjakka/CAVES/Linux_ShaderTest_v1.1/readme.md

+# update:

+Command: ./teleport_add.sh runs command: ./make_caves repack all teleport

+Then runs from r.0.0.mca to r.59.59.mca and:

+- Creates Bauwercam mod camera data (out.txt, move to .minecraft/bauwercam, (or copy then delete org, data gets added on next run))

+    Every 16x16x16 block (chunk)

+    Moves to area's with air + dynamite first, then with dynamite.

+    Load ingame with: /cam load out, run with: /cam start <number of frames>

+- Adds auto powered repeating_command_block in every chunk (16x16x16) most close to middle of chunk

+    Added nbt tag "TileTicks" in MCEditor code, so when it's a repeating_command_block it adds a trigger to get on timer tick.
+(Otherwise not active)

+    Set distance to 16 to activate:

+      sprintf(tmp_glob, "function abc:redstone_block if @e[r=16]");

+    Added: function abc:redstone_block (data/functions/abc/redstone_block.mceditor, inside data.zip (new)) for changing repeated_command_block into redstone_block to activate dynamite.

+    So the command added to the command_block is inside the c/c++ code and this command is: "function abc:redstone_block if @e[r=16]".
+The actual change into the minecraft:redstone_block is then done in the function redstone_block.mcfunction in the data/functions/abc dir.
+The code for that right now is:

+       setblock ~ ~ ~ redstone_block 0
+       say BOOM

+    So you run the command ./teleport_all.sh with ./make_caves.sh in the directory above saves/caves/regions

+    Use for one file the command: ./make_caves repack <region_filename.mca> teleport (See also ./teleport.sh)

+    Or just run: ./teleport.sh
+***

 For running a Minecraft server on Forge (1.18.1) you need to install Java version 17:

 sudo apt-get install oracle-java17-installer oracle-java17-set-default